xxapachai/kateglo/docs/README.txt

 == Credits ==

-* Ivan Lanin <ivan at lanin dot org>
+* Ivan Lanin - ivan at lanin dot org
 * Romi Hardiyanto
-* All Bahtera mailing list members
+* All Bahtera mailing list members - http://groups.yahoo.com/group/bahtera

 == To do ==

 So much to be listed :)

+* Login and logs
+* Class for phrase
+* Dynamic addition of definition, etc
+* One phrase has different lexical class
+* Reference
+* Translation

 == Coding standards ==